titola/neuropa/README.md

 during the transition.
 If I repeat the experiment more times, the more bright zone departs from the center.

+On October 28 2021, 6:00 a.m.: the intensity of this type of light
+(I think in retina) rises remarkably.
+The room is dark (no reflection or diffusion visible by me).
+It is not an isolated event, but I remembered date and time with a maximum error of five minutes.
+The precise quantization 6:00 is useful to investigate the scheduling of that illegal C4ISRT system (aircrafts, drones and modules around).

 ### Hypnosis

 I sketched out something in the comment of a change of this document: